Czech Game of the Year Awards

 Czech Game of the Year Awards (Česká hra roku) are annual awards that recognize accomplishments in video game development in the Czech Republic.
 The awards began as part of Gameday Festival in 2010, but became independent from the festival in 2017.
-The awards are organised by the České Hry association.
+In 2010–2020, the awards were organised by the České Hry association, since 2021, the awards have been organized by FiolaSoft Studio and MediaRealms, with the VisionGame project joining in 2022.

 2010

 The awards for the first year were presented on 7 May 2011.
 Awards were given in three categories.
 Mafia II was awarded as the best Czech game in Czech.
 The jury also expressed recognition to Centauri Production for making their games in Czech.
 Samurai II: Vengeance was awarded as the best Czech game for Mobile devices and best Czech artistic achievement in game creation.